The Best Way to Sell Your Stocks

 The Orders, Methods, and Numbers Behind the Sale

 So the time has come for you to unload that investment.
 Regardless of whether it’s a dud, a stud, or hitting the ground with a thud, selling stock breaks down to a simple procedure that need not intimidate the neophyte investor.
-In fact, the modern wrinkle of robot investing makes selling a stock about as complicated as streaming songs on a smartphone.
-And if you’re more the flesh-and-blood type, working with a trusted financial advisor can be equally stress-free.
+The modern world of app-fueled investing makes selling a stock nearly as easy as streaming songs on a smartphone.
+If you’re more the flesh-and-blood type, working with a trusted financial advisor can be equally stress-free.

 Using an App